Q&A With Our Talavera Supplier

 There’s no slowing down

 As the business grows, they rely on quite a few people to keep up everything going.
-His son, Fernando Vazquez Torres and Fernando Gutiérrez Romero (who he jokes about being his adopted son) help with the business.
+His son, Fernando, and another man named Fernando (who he jokes about being his adopted son) help with the business.

-There are 22 people spread over two workshops in Dolores Hidalgo, Guanajuato, but José only provided a few names that we’d like to share:
+There are 22 people spread over two workshops in Guanajuato, but José only provided a few names that we’d like to share:

-• María de Jesús Lugo (in charge of the first workshop)
+• María (in charge of the first workshop)

-• Gabino Torres Silva (in charge of the second workshop)
+• Gabino Torres Sr. (in charge of the second workshop)

 OWB: Where do you find your inspiration?